So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 Where to Sleep

-I made a small mistake choosing accommodation according to the distance to Angkor Wat.
+I made a small mistake in choosing accommodation according to the distance to Angkor Wat.

 Therefore, I recommend staying as close as possible to the city center.